ctrlaltdeleon/infinitygauntlet/info-sessions/kevin-do.md

   - How would you handle errors?
 - Testing experience?
   - Unit tests?
-  - Manual vs automatic tests?
+  - Manual VS automatic tests?
 - Cultural?
   - Bias for action?
 - Give me an example of a calculated risk that you have taken where speed was critical.